rawouter/moodies/README.md

    4 = b100 = two short push
    5 = b101 = one short push followed by one long push
    ```

-### Pusher data structure

-The pushed events will come with data which are the following JSON object (might be extended in the future):

-  {
-    'value': <value>
-    , 'user_id': <user_id>
-  }

-Value is described below, depending event.
-User ID is the id of the user as authenticated in the system.